tehp/OpenPoGoBot/README.md

     $ python2 pokecli.py -a ptc -u tejado -p 1234 --location "New York, Washington Square" Google Account:
     $ python2 pokecli.py -a google -u tejado -p 1234 --location "New York, Washington Square"

+### Bot Configuration via JSON
+    To load arguments for the bot from a JSON file, use the ``--config-json`` argument with the name of a file.
+    Any other command line arguments specified will override the parameters specified in the loaded JSON file.

+    Example - this will load config.json but use cp=1000 and iv=0.7 even if already defined in config.json:
+    $ python2 pokecli.py --config-json config.json -cp 1000 -iv 0.7

 ### Advance Releasing Configuration
     To edit the pokemon release configuration, copy the file ``release_config.json.example`` and rename it to ``release_config.json``